 How old is bread?

 Until recently the oldest evidence of bread came from Turkey and that was dated at 9000 years.
-However at a dig site in Jordan scientists have discovered evidence of much older crumbs left by hunter gathers in their fire pits.
-Yes crumbs..
+However, at a dig site in Jordan scientists have discovered evidence of much older crumbs left by hunter-gathers in their fire pits.
+Yes, crumbs..
 14,000 years old ones.

 Humans love bread

 Bread, in all its various forms, is one of the most widely consumed foods in the world.
-Not only is it an important source of carbohydrates, it’s also portable and compact, which helps to explain why it has been an integral part of our diet for thousands of years.
+Not only is it an important source of carbohydrates, but it’s also portable and compact, which helps to explain why it has been an integral part of our diet for thousands of years.

 I actually think that to make a successful freshly baked bread you need more than just science, you need to be present.
 In other words, you need to be mindful.
 We were taught to kneed bread, that kneading was essential to how the bread would rise.
 If you knead by hand, you get to feel the dough, the resistance to your touch as the carbon dioxide in it releases.
-The length of time for the first rise is important and the second kneading to shape the bread into a dough ball.
-This is the crucial process feeling the bread take shape thats a process that is a yogic and anything else I know.
+The length of time for the first rise is important and the second kneading to shaping the bread into a dough ball.
+This is the crucial process feeling the bread take shape that’s a process that is a yogic and anything else I know.

-Shaping the dough demands you feel whats going on in the bread and importantly in you.
+Shaping the dough demands you feel what’s going on in the bread and importantly in you.
 Are you mindful of your thoughts and tensions in your tissues?
 Does breathing help?

 Without further ado here is one of my favourite and easy to make bread recipes.
 We have served this many, many times.